Fact-checked

 5. Colposcopy data.

-6. Condition of mammary glands.
+6. Condition of the mammary glands.

 Absolute contraindications to the use of hormonal contraceptives